PSNI crisis: Policing Board meets to discuss chief constable role

 They are Chief Operating Officer Pamela McCreedy and Assistant Chief Officer Clare Duffield.

-A spokesperson for the policing board said it would not be making any comment regarding the Police Federation vote until members had the opportunity to discuss it.
+Mr Hamilton was placed in temporary command of the PSNI on Monday following the resignation of Simon Byrne as chief constable.

-Mr Hamilton was placed in command of the PSNI after former chief constable Simon Byrne's resignation.
+Mr Byrne quit after two controversies engulfed the PSNI in quick succession - a major data breach and a court ruling which said the organisation had discipled two junior officers unlawfully in order to appease Sinn Féin.

-The Policing Board, which oversees the PSNI, said Mr Hamilton would "exercise all the functions of the chief constable" until a successor was appointed.
+The Policing Board, which oversees the PSNI and holds its leadership to account, said on Monday that Mr Hamilton would "exercise all the functions of the chief constable" until a successor was appointed.

 The deputy chief constable was due to attend the extraordinary meeting of the Police Federation, which represents rank-and-file officers, on Wednesday.